 The Australian Government will provide an estimated $93.7 million in total ODA to Timor-Leste in 2016-17.
 This will include an estimated $68 million in bilateral funding to Timor-Leste managed by DFAT.

 Australia has a strong interest in a prosperous and stable Timor-Leste.
 Australia and Timor-Leste are close neighbours, with a shared history and strong people-to-people links.
 Since Timor-Leste's independence in 2002, Australia has been its largest development partner.
 The Australia–Timor-Leste Strategic Planning Agreement for Development articulates our shared commitment to achieving Timor-Leste's development goals.

-Over two thirds of Timorese still live on less than US$2 a day.
-The country’s mainly subsistence-based agriculture sector has with low productivity and there is limited access to markets.
-The private sector faces difficulties accessing finance, a low-skilled workforce and poor infrastructure.
-The maternal mortality rate is the highest in the region.
+Four in ten Timorese live below the national poverty line.
+The country's mainly subsistence-based agriculture sector has low productivity and there is limited access to markets.
+The private sector faces difficulties including accessing finance, a low-skilled workforce and poor infrastructure.
+The maternal mortality rate is one of the highest in the region.
 While school enrolment has improved, learning outcomes remain poor.
-Women face significant barriers in accessing education and employment and high rates of domestic violence.
-Nutrition remains a major concern: 50 per cent of children under five years have stunting - one of the highest rates in the world.
+Women face significant barriers in accessing education and employment and there are high rates of gender-based violence.
+Nutrition remains a major concern with high rates of stunting in children under five years (50 per cent).

-Australia is committed to being an effective, responsive and long-term partner in Timor-Leste’s development.
-By helping to improve livelihoods, enhance human development, and strengthen governance and institutions, we will contribute to our shared goal of a prosperous and secure nation, enabling the people of Timor-Leste to overcome poverty.
-Across all programs, we will focus on improving nutrition, empowering women and girls and supporting disability-inclusive development.
+Australia is committed to being an effective, responsive and long-term partner in Timor-Leste's development.
+By supporting Timor-Leste's efforts to improve livelihoods, enhance human development, and strengthen governance and institutions, we will contribute to our shared goal of a prosperous and secure nation, enabling the people of Timor-Leste to overcome poverty.
+Across all programs, we focus on improving nutrition, empowering women and girls and supporting disability-inclusive development.

 Our program has three strategic objectives as outlined in the Aid Investment Plan.